ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

   The Network Mapper
 ```

-**Answer:** apt search just calls it "The Network Mapper" — it's for probing hosts, finding open ports, seeing what services are running.
+**Answer:** apt search calls it "The Network Mapper" - used for probing hosts, checking open ports, and seeing what services are running.

 ---

-## Part 12 — Putting it together
+## Part 12 - Putting it together

-### Q38 — Paste the commands you used.
+## Q38 - Paste the commands you used.

 Command:
 ```